 This is a 3-year (36 months) postdoctoral certificate program for the specialty practice of Periodontics.
 The program runs July 1 through June 30.

-The NYU College of Dentistry welcomes dentists and dental students who are interested in applying for specialty dental education to visit our programs.
+As soon as it is deemed possible to do so, NYU Dentistry will continue to welcome dentists and dental students who are interested in applying for specialty dental education to visit our programs in person.
 The visits may be scheduled for a period of one day to a maximum of two days.
-Visitors to the Advanced Specialty Education Programs at NYU College of Dentistry may attend lectures/seminars and may observe, but may not participate in direct clinical patient care.
+Visitors to the Advanced Education Programs at NYU College of Dentistry may attend lectures/seminars and may observe, but may not participate in direct clinical patient care.

 The Advanced Education Program in Periodontics is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements.”
 The Commission is a specialized accrediting body recognized by the United States Department of Education.